Dropbox Cannot Sync Error Messages

 Solution 5.
 Refresh the source folder

 You may sync your desktop with your laptop through Dropbox software.
-Yet, the local Dropbox folder have different path in these two devices.
-For example, on your desktop, the Dropbox is on C:\Program Files (x86)\Dropbox\test1\file1; while, on the laptop, it locates in C:\Program Files (x86)\Dropbox\test\file1.
-Thus, it may cause you not syncing between your laptop and desktop.
+Yet, the local Dropbox folder has a different path on these two devices.
+For example, on your desktop, the Dropbox is on C:\Program Files (x86)\Dropbox\test1\file1; while, on the laptop, it is located in C:\Program Files (x86)\Dropbox\test\file1.
+Thus, it may cause you not to sync between your laptop and desktop.

 Solution 7.
 Turn off User Account Control in Windows